Wildlife of Pakistan and North America that our dog and us would see while hiking.

 The status of Pallas’ fishing or sea eagle, unlike bald eagle, is ‘Vulnerable’.
 Like bald eagle, its diet consists primarily of large freshwater fish.
 However, they also regularly predate water birds.

-Great Blue Heron, North America – Grey Egret, Pakistan
+Great Blue Heron, NA – Grey Egret, Pakistan

 Great blue heron, as our popular hubber Aviannovice correctly suggests, is a graceful bird that K2 and us can easily observe while hiking along lakes and rivers of the USA.